NHP234/File-sharing-app/PROGRESS.md

 | KICK (client) | 🔜 Todo | |

 **Blockers:**
-- Waiting for LOGIN/CREATE from Person 2
-- File operations need UPLOAD from Person 1 for testing
+- Need LOGIN/CREATE from Person 2 for full integration testing
+- Need client implementation to complete user-facing features

 **Next Steps:**
-1. Can start MKDIR and LIST_CONTENT (only need LOGIN)
-2. Wait for UPLOAD to implement file operations
-3. Implement INVITE/KICK after CREATE is ready
+1. ✅ All server-side implementations COMPLETE
+2. 🔜 Implement all client-side do_* functions in TCP_Client/commands.c
+3. 🔜 Integration testing with Person 2's AUTH features
+4. 🔜 Full system testing when all components are ready

 **Dependencies:**
 - Needs: LOGIN (from Person 2), UPLOAD (from Person 1 for testing)